lukephills/trixly/README.md

 ## Workflow

-* `npm run build:dev` - build task that generates both minified and non-minified scripts.
+* `npm run build` - build bundle both for development and production
-* `npm run build:dev` - build task that generate a non-minified script.
+* `npm run build:dev` -  builds bundle for development
-* `npm run build:prod` - build task that generate a minified script.
+* `npm run build:prod` - builds bundle for production
-* `npm run test` - runs the unit tests for browser and the `node.js` environment
+* `npm run test` - runs all tests using Karma & Mocha
 * `npm run test:phantom` - runs the unit tests for browser with PhantomJS
 * `npm run test:chrome` - runs the unit tests for browser with Chrome
 * `npm run test:node` - runs the unit tests in the `node.js` environment